MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

 ## Elementwise, my dear Watson

-why was it so important to set `is_elementwise` correctly?
+Why was it so important to set `is_elementwise` correctly?
 Let's see with an example.

 Put the following in `run.py`: